microscaler/BRRTRouter/CONTRIBUTING.md

 - `Router` – performs regex-based path matching and extracts path parameters.
 - `Dispatcher` – coordinates coroutine execution of request handlers.
 - `HttpServer` – drives the request/response loop and integrates middleware.

+### Important Things to Know

+- **OpenAPI‑driven** – The router relies entirely on the OpenAPI spec to define routes and handler names.
+Handler functions must be registered with exactly those names.
+- **Coroutine runtime** – The project uses the may crate for lightweight coroutines and may_minihttp for serving HTTP.
+The project is generally incompatible with Tokio and an async bridge will need to be implemented specifically for Otel tracing.
+- **Safety** – Handler registration uses unsafe (`register_handler` and `register_typed`) because the caller must guarantee the handler is safe in a concurrent environment.
+- **Code generation** – The CLI (`brrrouter-gen`) can generate starter projects from a spec using Askama templates.
+This includes request/response structs, handler stubs, and controllers.
+- **Testing focus** – Current unit tests verify the router’s matching logic for all HTTP verbs and for unknown paths.

+### Pointers for Next Steps

+- **Understand the spec module** – Learning how `spec.rs` parses the OpenAPI file and how `RouteMeta` is constructed is key to extending or validating new spec features.
+- **Explore coroutine runtimes** – Look into the may crate to understand how coroutines and channels work, since handlers are expected to run in those coroutines.
+- **Study the generator templates** – To customize generated code, review the templates under `templates/` (for example `handler.rs.txt` and `controller.rs.txt`) which show how typed handler modules are produced.
+- **Run the example** – Try `cargo run` with the provided `examples/openapi.yaml` to see the router and echo handler in action.
+- **Examine the unit tests** – `tests/router_tests.rs` illustrates how to parse a spec and check route matching; it’s a good starting point for adding more tests.

+This repository demonstrates a minimal but modular OpenAPI-driven router.
+Once comfortable with the basics, explore improving typed request/response deserialization, dynamic handler registration, and the advanced features listed in the README’s “Contributing & Benchmarks” section.

 For more details, consult the inline documentation in each module.
 Contributions that improve tests and documentation are highly appreciated!